-Don’t get the confused with tied notes which are notes that are the same pitch.
+Don’t get confused with tied notes which are notes that are the same pitch.

 A good example of the use of slurs in music is the start of Mendelssohn’s “The Hebrides”.

-Each of the phrases are all connected by slur markings and played legato:
+Each of the phrases are connected by slur markings and played legato:

 The opposite of playing legato is to play a note staccato.

 From the Italian word for “detached”, staccato means to play a specific note or group of notes separate from each other.

 Every note that has a staccato marking (a dot above or below the note head) is played very short and is not to be attached to the note after it.